5 Things To Do With Your Kids In and Around Mammoth Cave, Kentucky

 It was nice she did that and we ended up spending about 2 hours just hanging out there.
 One of the coolest things was when all of a sudden all the cows that were out in the pasture got up and started walking to the barn.
 One by one they all went up and headed over.

-There was one lazy cow who waited until everyone else left and they got up too.
-As far as we could tell no on had come out to get them so it was cool watching and seeing if they would all go.
-It was a beautiful day and we really enjoyed the farm!
+There was one lazy cow who waited until everyone else left, and they got up, too.
+As far as we could tell, no one had come out to get them, so it was cool watching and seeing if they would all go.
+It was a beautiful day, and we really enjoyed the farm!

 Highlights:

-– The tour was well worth it.
-The tour itself was about 30 minutes long with a hayride for the kids.
-They don’t get to milk a cow but they get to pet one and also bet a calf.
+• The tour was well worth it.
+It was about 30 minutes long and included a hayride for the kids.
+They didn’t get to milk a cow, but they got to pet one.

-– The best part about the tour is the free ice cream everyone gets at the end!
-And the $3 lunch was worth it to (came with a sandwich, chips, applesauce, and drink)
+• The best part about the tour is the free ice cream everyone gets at the end!
+And the $7 lunch was worth it, too (came with a sandwich, chips, applesauce, and drink)

 Things to Know: